Mar 26, 2026

 def triton_flash_attention(q, k, v): batch, heads, seq_len, head_dim = q.shape BLOCK_M, BLOCK_N = 64, 64 out = torch.empty_like(q) grid = (batch, heads, triton.cdiv(seq_len, BLOCK_M)) flash_attention_kernel[grid]( q, k, v, out, q.stride(0), q.stride(1), q.stride(2), q.stride(3), k.stride(0), k.stride(1), k.stride(2), k.stride(3), v.stride(0), v.stride(1), v.stride(2), v.stride(3), out.stride(0), out.stride(1), out.stride(2), out.stride(3), heads, seq_len, head_dim, BLOCK_M=BLOCK_M, BLOCK_N=BLOCK_N, ) return out

-Memory: Naive demands gigabytes for the intermediate N×NN \times N matrix.
-Flash Attention uses near-zero additional memory - the footprint stays flat regardless of sequence length.
+Memory: Naive attention demands gigabytes for the intermediate N×NN \times N matrix.
+Flash Attention's memory footprint stays nearly flat regardless of sequence length - only the final output grows with NN.

-Flash Attention 2 and Beyond
+Flash Attention 2 and 3

-• Asynchronous execution - overlapping SRAM-to-register data movement with computation
+• Overlapping SRAM-to-register data movement with computation

 Each version pushes closer to the theoretical hardware limit.
 The algorithm hasn't changed - it's still tiling with online softmax.
 What changes is how precisely the implementation matches the GPU's physical capabilities.